OpenChatGit/Epoch/README.md

 Traditional LLM interactions are fundamentally constrained by their text-first nature.
 Even with static visualizations, users remain passive consumers of information with no mechanism for bidirectional interaction within the response itself.

 Epoch eliminates this constraint through a structured component architecture.
 The LLM generates type-safe JSON schemas representing UI component trees, which are recursively rendered into fully interactive React interfaces.
-Each component—whether a data visualization, form input, or action button—maintains bidirectional state flow with the conversation context.
+Each component - whether a data visualization, form input, or action button - maintains bidirectional state flow with the conversation context.
 User interactions are serialized back into the dialogue, enabling the LLM to build upon previous interface states and create truly stateful, explorable experiences.

 This architecture transforms LLMs from text generators into interface compilers, where every response is a composable tree of interactive components rather than static markup.